|Pigs were cuddling while snoozing in pen.|

 |Tom took another excellent distant shot of a bird we couldn’t identify online.
 Costa Rica neighbor and bird enthusiast Charlie identified this bird as a Clay-colored Thrush or Yigüirro in Spanish.
 Thanks, Charlie!|

-I can justify my inaccuracy by saying that over these years, we’ve changed our views on certain topics or phrases, one being “bucket list.”
-It had become too repetitive and overused in travel circles and I became tired of using the phrase.
+I can justify my inaccuracy by saying that we’ve changed our views on specific topics or phrases over these years, one being “bucket list.”
+It had become too repetitive and overused in travel circles, and I became tired of using the phrase.

 In searching our site for how many times I referenced this phrase, it appears it may have been dozens of times dwindling as time passed, as it became apparent to me that it may not necessarily apply to us.

 If our travel lives consisted of a “bucket list,” we may have felt restricted to fulfilling each item on the arbitrary list.
 Instead, our curiosity and desires have been fluid, changing from time to time.
 As a result, I dispensed with using the expression overtime during the past five years.

 When meeting ambitious travelers throughout the world, I often chuckle to myself when I hear the phrase repeated repeatedly.
 In essence, for most travelers, it clearly defines an objective…see these places while we can.